-Biden administration tries to get control of border, story
+Biden aims to prevent border crossings from swamping agenda

 “We have seen large numbers of migration in the past.
 We know how to address it.
 We have a plan.
 We are executing on our plan and we will succeed,” Mayorkas said.
 But, he added, “it takes time” and is “especially challenging and difficult now” because of the Trump administration’s moves.
 “So we are rebuilding the system as we address the needs of vulnerable children who arrived at our borders.”

-Biden officials have done away with the “kids in cages” imagery that defined the Trump family separation policy but have struggled with creating the needed capacity to deal with the surge.
+Biden officials have done away with the “kids in cages” imagery that defined the Trump family separation policy — though Trump used facilities built during the Obama administration — but have struggled with creating the needed capacity to deal with the surge.
 Unaccompanied children and teenagers in Customs and Border Protection custody must be transferred to the care of Health and Human Services within three days, although the minors coming now are being held for days longer than that.

 Officials are trying to build up capacity to care for some 14,000 migrants now in federal custody — and more likely on the way.
 Critics say the administration should have been better prepared.